Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Experiments

 \subsection{Visual Grounding}

-Visual grounding refers to the ability of a model to localize image regions corresponding to a given textual description~\cite{plummer2015flickr30k}.
-In this section, we investigate how well \sname grounds sub-caption descriptions to their corresponding spatial regions, which support fine-grained, grounded recognition.
+Visual grounding is the ability to localize image regions corresponding to a textual description~\citep{plummer2015flickr30k}.
+In this section, We investigate how well \sname grounds sub-captions to their corresponding regions, supporting fine-grained recognition.

 \textbf{Qualitative Results.}